open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/http.md

 **[4]:** Determined by using the first of the following that applies

-- The [primary server port](#http-server-definitions) of the matched virtual host.
-SHOULD only include port identifier.
+- Port identifier of the [primary server host](#http-server-definitions) of the matched virtual host.
 - Port identifier of the [request target](https://www.rfc-editor.org/rfc/rfc9110.html#target.resource) if it's sent in absolute-form.
 - Port identifier of the `Host` header